HomeTriviaArtistsCaravaggio

 ✗ FALSE

-He died of a fever (likely sepsis or malaria) in Porto Ercole, not in a duel.
-His rival artist, however, was a frequent enemy.
+Caravaggio died in 1610 from a fever, likely sepsis or malaria, in Porto Ercole, not in a duel.

 Caravaggio never painted a single landscape or seascape in his entire career.